icons8/lunacy-docs/docs/interface.md

 To toggle on/off the pixel mode, use the **Show pixels on zoom** button (![Show pixels on zoom button](public/interface-pixelbtn.png)) or do it through the menu bar (**View** > **Pixels on Zoom**).

-### How to change the color of the canvas
+### Changing the canvas color

 There are two ways to change the color of the canvas:

 **Way 1**

-1. Deselect all objects on the canvas.
+1. Deselect all the objects on the canvas.
 2. Use the **Workspace color** control that will appear in the Inspector.

 **Way 2**

-1. Deselect all objects on the canvas.
+1. Deselect all the objects on the canvas.
 2. Select the <a href="https://docs.icons8.com/tools/#eyedropper-tool" target="_blank">eyedropper tool</a>.
-3. Select the new color in the pallets that will appear in the left panel.
+3. Use the pallets that will appear in the left panel to select the new color.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/interface-canvascolorplaceholder.png" height="auto"><source src="/public/interface-canvascolor1356x730.mp4" type="video/mp4"></video>